ecmwf/anemoi-docs/docs/contributing/contributing.rst

 before enabling automated checks.

 #.
 Ensure that all the :ref:`development-guidelines` criteria are met
-   before submitting a Pull Request.
+   before submitting a Pull Request, and pay special attention to the :ref:`labelling-guidelines`.
 #.
 Request a review from maintainers or other contributors, noting that
    support is on a best-efforts basis.
 #.
 After an initial review, a maintainer will enable automated checks to
    run on the Pull Request.
 #.
 Reviewers may provide feedback or request changes to your
    contribution.
 #.
-Once approved, a maintainer will merge your Pull Request into the
+Once approved, the Pull Request will be merged into the appropiate branch
-   appropriate branch.
+   according to the :ref:`merging-guidelines`

 *****************
  Code of conduct